by Jeff Jay

 I frequently drank myself into blackouts, and that night was no exception.
 I can only report what has been told to me by others.
-Apparently I made a phone call across the country to an old girlfriend, Helen, in New York City, and told her about my brilliant plan.
-She realized that I meant business, and called my parents in Michigan.
+Apparently I made a phone call or talked to someone about my brilliant plan.
+They realized I meant business, and called my parents in Michigan.
 My mother, just the day before, had had a dream in which she heard a voice that told her: “You must find Jeff.”
 Imagine then, their reaction to Helen’s urgent call.

 My parents got the number of the pay phone in the flophouse and called me at 8:30 the next morning.
 I was passed out and fully clothed, lying cross-wise on the bed when someone pounded on my door and bellowed something about a phone call.
 I stumbled down the corridor and down three flights of stairs to the basement.
 There was a pay phone on the wall with the receiver hanging down by its cord.
 I picked up the phone and was shocked to hear my father’s voice.
 I hadn’t spoken to my parents in a year, and I was sure that they didn’t even know what city I was in.
 In response to their greeting, I said, “I cant’ talk to you now.
 I’ll call you back.”
 I hung up the phone, held my head, and walked away.

 I cannot begin to describe the depth of my humiliation and depression.
 I couldn’t even commit suicide right!
 I headed out to the liquor store across the street, and then to the city park to drink my pint bottle of port wine out of a brown paper bag.